kleenkanteen/my-website/src/content/blog/about-me-in-5-minutes.md

 ## 2 quotes to end it off:

 This quote is about simplicity.
-I find it in the Linkedin bio of one senior developer:
+I found it in the Linkedin bio of one senior developer in 2023 summer:

 > If you asked me to characterize my feelings about years spent building software in one phrase, I would have to quote Eugene Meyer's law "It is simple to make
 > things complex, but complex to make things simple.